702nADOS/702nADOS.github.io/pages/argOS/dhcp.md

 The other subnets are only assigned if they are defined within the Fixed Leases block of the configuration [dhcpd.conf](https://github.com/argos-research/operating-system/blob/d700f0251ab2f1102272c821bb0d67f56ecd09ed/config-data/dhcpd.conf) file.
 The [dhcpd.conf](https://github.com/argos-research/operating-system/blob/d700f0251ab2f1102272c821bb0d67f56ecd09ed/config-data/dhcpd.conf) already contains 5 entries for every platform defined above, meaning MAC-addresses from `0A:XX:00:00:00:00` to `0A:XX:00:00:00:04` are assigned to IP-addresses from `10.200.4X.01` to `10.200.4X.05`.

-Each device will also be provided its unique boot image which is defined via the line:
+Each device will also be provided it's unique boot image which is defined via the line:

 ``` filename "<platform>/<deviceNumberForPlatform>/<imagefile>"; ```